What we are doing Newcastle Transport

 An integrated public transport network is vital to support Newcastle’s transition towards a global city in a way that maintains and enhances liveability.
 In Newcastle, there is great opportunity to improve transport services, to make public transport routes more direct and frequent and to better connect different modes of transport.

-This is why the NSW Government is implementing Newcastle Transport.
+This is why the NSW Government has implemented Newcastle Transport.
 This is a new model for public transport with a single operator running multiple modes to deliver timetable efficiency, easy connections and a locally based approach to ensure the best services for customers.

 Evidence from around the world has shown a locally-based multi-modal approach works extremely well in cities like Newcastle.
 This new model will deliver the transport system Newcastle needs to support the extra jobs and activity revitalisation will bring, and provide Novocastrians with the world-class transport they deserve.

-Newcastle Transport will start running the existing bus and ferry system in July 2017, overhaul the bus and ferry timetable in early 2018, and also run light rail when services start in 2019.
+Newcastle Transport took over the existing bus and ferry system on 1 July 2017, and will also be responsible for light rail when services start in 2019.

 Newcastle Transport will deliver transport solutions that will make our city a better place to live, work and do business, and a more accessible place that is easy for everyone to get around.